mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 Consistency:
 - One persistent error identified was related to the naming convention of our constant variables.
 SonarQube flagged that our constant names did not adhere to the defined regular expression ^[A-Z][A-Z0-9]*(_[A-Z0-9]+)*$.
 This rule aims to ensure that all constant names match the provided regular expression.

-We consistently failed to meet this standard, which has repercussions for the readability and maintainability of our codebase.
-Adhering to the specified naming convention for constants is crucial, as it significantly impacts code comprehension and standardization.
+We  failed to meet this standard, which has repercussions for the readability and maintainability of our codebase.
+Adhering to the specified naming convention for constants is crucial, as it significantly impacts code comprehension.
 ![consistency Screenshot](consistency.png)

 Intentionality: